-But if asked, are you actually able to point to the countries with the best food?
+But if asked, are you actually able to point to the top 20 countries with the best food?

 I have summed up the responses in this post.
-Continue reading to discover which are the countries with the best food (and also, which are the countries with the best food for vegetarians and vegans).
+Continue reading to discover which are the top countries with the best food (and also, which are the ones with the best food for vegetarians and vegans).

-Since food in Italy varies a lot from one region to the other, I’d thought I’d provide a short summary of food in a few of my favorite regions.
+Since food in Italy varies a lot from one region to the other, I’d thought I’d provide a short summary of food in my favorite regions.

-Thanks to the incredibly fertile soil and the great Mediterranean weather, Sicily has an incredible selection of high quality produce (citrus fruits, fish and seafood, vegetables, cheeses, and the oh so good capers among others) which put together create some truly mouthwatering dishes which contribute to make Italy one of the countries with the best food.
+Thanks to the incredibly fertile soil and the great Mediterranean weather, Sicily has an incredible selection of high quality produce, which put together create some truly mouthwatering dishes.

-The slopes of Mount Etna are the ideal place to grow some of the best grapes in Italy which are strictly endemic to the region and which are used to produce some fabulous wines such as Nerello Mascalese.
+The slopes of Mount Etna are the ideal place to grow some of the best grapes in Italy which are turned into fabulous wines such as Nerello Mascalese.

 Make sure not to leave Sicily without having tried these local specialties:

 Food in Sardinia is fabulous, fresh and full of flavor.
-Cities like my very own Cagliari are packed with good restaurants and places where to have a good spritz cocktail.
+The island is packed with good restaurants and places where to have a good spritz cocktail.

-But there’s more: what makes Sardinia one of the countries with the best food is its fantastic wines.
-From Carignano to Vermentino, from Cannonau to Nepente, Sardinia has some incredible grapes and a long wine making traditions.
+Most people visit Sardinia in the summer to enjoy its amazing beaches, but did you know that Sardinia produces excellent wine?
+From Carignano to Vermentino, from Cannonau to Nepente, Sardinia has some unique grapes and a long wine making traditions.